albar965/littlenavmap-manual/src/en/FLIGHTPLANFMT.rst

 |FGFP| FlightGear
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-FlightPlan format which can be loaded into the RouteManager of the free flight simulator `FlightGear <http://www.flightgear.org>`__.
+A flight plan format which can be loaded into the RouteManager of the free flight simulator `FlightGear <http://www.flightgear.org>`__.

 You can export this format directly using :ref:`save-flight-plan-as-fgfp`.